Home Films Tickets

 For users of cochlear implants and hearing aids, there is an audio induction loop available in auditorium 1.
 Please contact the box office if you want to use it.
 Our movies will be shown in the original language version with German or English subtitles.
 We try to provide sign language interpretation into German Sign Language for as many panel discussions as possible.
 For this, please check the notes of the respective film descriptions.

-More details on the physical accessibility of the venues are available and can be found under:
+More details on the physical accessibility of the City 46 is available and can be found under:

 https://www.bremen.eu/visitenkarte/city-46–kommunalkino-bremen-ev-334600/ (only in German)